Citizen Science and Community-Based Monitoring

 3.6 Decision Use Cases for Citizen Science Data

+The following use cases illustrate the tier assignments and quality requirements set out in Section 3.3.
 This section describes specific decision contexts where citizen science data can support ocean accounting and related policy analysis, illustrating the practical utility of the compilation procedures described in Section 3.5.

 Gap-filling for data-sparse coastal areas